exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/07_Serving Data/06_MongoDB Query Processor/index.md

 The `edge`, `node` and `cursor` get populated by the logic coded in `src/paging-processor/connection-from-datasource.js`.

 Lastly, `interfaces: [NodeInterface]` in the `src/relay-models/user-type.js` links to some code in `src/relay-models/node-definition-types.js`, which is not maintained in the demo.
 By the GraphQL engine design, this interface can be used to provide a default method of retrieving a GraphQL model from the MongoDB database.
 This functionality is not used in the demo - all queries have resolvers that implement the fetching.
 However, the definition is included into the Object Type schema.

+`listUsers` looks very simple to implement - and it is.
+Let's now look at a "complex" query that lists Orders and Order Items for a User.
+If you recall from previous chapters, Order Items will act as a *sub-query*, with its *own paging*.
+Sounds very difficult.
+Well, you'll be disappointed again - it is very simple, border line primitive, to code.
+With JS and MongoDB - what else to expect?